comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 #### Type index discovery is highly selective

-When comparing the number of HTTP requests and query execution times for different data vault discovery approaches in [](#results-queries-discover), we can observe that usage of the type index leads to fewer HTTP requests and faster query execution compared to LDP-based discovery.
+When comparing the number of HTTP requests and query execution times for different data vault discovery approaches under cMatch in [](#results-queries-discover), we can observe that using the type index leads to fewer HTTP requests and faster query execution compared to LDP-based discovery.
 To explain this behaviour in more detail, [](#figure-link-queue) shows the average query execution times of each discover query separately, for the different combinations of data vault discovery approaches.